FREE NCE Study Guide 2026

 |---|---|

-| Total Questions | 200 multiple-choice questions |
+| Total Questions | 200 multiple-choice questions (one shown at a time) |

-| Scored vs Unscored | 160 scored + 40 unscored field-test items |
+| Scored vs Unscored | 160 scored + 40 unscored field-test items, mixed in jumbled order |

-| Exam Time | 225 minutes of testing time |
+| Exam Time | 225 minutes (3 hours 45 minutes) of testing time |

-| Passing Score | Form-specific cut score set through standard-setting and statistical equating |
+| Passing Score | Form-specific cut score set per exam form through standard-setting; no fixed percentage |

-| Testing Format | Pearson VUE in-person or OnVUE online options (eligibility dependent) |
+| Testing Format | Pearson VUE in-person test center or OnVUE online-proctored (eligibility dependent) |

 Start Your FREE NCE Prep Today

-Our comprehensive question bank covers major NCE domains and counseling decision scenarios—100% FREE.
+Our comprehensive question bank covers major NCE domains and counseling decision scenarios -- 100% FREE.

 What the NCE Actually Tests in 2026